DarvidTorres/mydocs/Python/Functions/Functions.md

 my_fun() # Actual invokation
 ```

+## Annotations

-We can flag expected type as documentation to the function arguments, although it doesn't prevent the passing of other types:
+We can annotate expected type as documentation to the function arguments, although it doesn't prevent the passing of other types:

 ```Python
 def my_fun(a: int, b: int):